marcoaaz/Acevedo-Kamber/README.md

 # Semi-automated mineralogy using optical microscopy and pixel-based classification
-The repository contains the scripts of a petrographic image analysis pipeline (Option A and Option B) that supports whole-slide imaging (multi-gigapixel files) for obtaining modal mineralogy.
-After acquisition in the [VS200 slide scanner](https://www.olympus-lifescience.com/en/solutions-based-systems/vs200/), the inputs are multi-pol optical scans downloaded with OlyVIA software via the local server access (NIS-SQL).
-Read the full documentation in Suplementary material 1 of the paper:
+The repository contains the scripts of a petrographic image analysis pipeline that supports whole-slide imaging (multi-gigapixel files) for estimating modal mineralogy.
+After acquisition in the [VS200 slide scanner](https://www.olympus-lifescience.com/en/solutions-based-systems/vs200/), the inputs are multi-pol optical scans that can be downloaded using OlyVIA software via a local server access (NIS-SQL).
+Read the full documentation in Suplementary material 1 (see Option A and Option B) of the paper:

 **Acevedo Zamora, M.A.; Kamber, B.S.
 Petrographic Microscopy with Ray Tracing and Segmentation from Multi-Angle Polarisation Whole-Slide Images. ***Minerals*** 2023, 13, 156. https://doi.org/10.3390/min13020156**

-Please, also cite the authors of the open-source software (Bioformats, QuPath, VIPS), who can be contacted at the largest bioinformatics imaging [forum](https://forum.image.sc/).
+If using our work, please, also cite the authors of the open-source software (Bioformats, QuPath, VIPS), who can be contacted at the largest bioinformatics imaging [forum](https://forum.image.sc/).

+To learn more about how to use an optical slide scanner and manage the data (*.vsi files), visit the YouTube channel [playlist](https://youtube.com/playlist?list=PLWEbcB4Y7NMDP0RLe-xCjUI6ituMyqg7z&si=x1-SwlS9Tcllstiu).

 ## Workflow: